-Pitch fork or Garden fork – this tool will be needed for turning and aerating you pile and adding green materials such as food scraps.
-Pitch forks are recommended for turning the pile because they great for moving large amounts leaves,grass clippings and yard debris in the beginning.
+Pitch fork or Garden fork – This tool will be needed for turning and aerating you pile and adding green materials such as food scraps.
+Compost manure forks are recommended for turning the pile because they great for moving large amounts leaves,grass clippings and yard debris in the beginning.

 What You Need To Make Compost

 Some of the items you will need for a basic compost recipe to make compost are;

 - Shrub and Plant Trimmings